 No, the vaccine court does not shield manufacturers from lawsuits.
 If the plaintiff disagrees with an NVICP decision, they can file a lawsuit against a manufacturer in civil court.
 Plaintiffs can, under certain conditions, sue pharmaceutical companies for vaccine issues in civil courts.

-Yes, over 2 billion dollars has been paid out to claimants in the vaccine court.
-But that ends up being around US$0.72 per vaccine dose during that time period.
+Yes, nearly 5 billion dollars has been paid out to claimants in the vaccine court.
+But that ends up being around US$0.55 in payouts per vaccine dose during that time period.
 And that means around 1 in a million doses of vaccines end up in injury, an incredibly low number for a medical procedure.

 And finally, no the vaccine court has never said that vaccines cause autism.
 In fact, they said there was no link like the scientific consensus has said.

 Vaccine court myths are just myths.
 Facts show us otherwise.

 - The DPT vaccine, against diphtheria, pertussis (whooping cough), and tetanus contained what is called “whole-cell” pertussis.
 It was replaced, in 1996, by DTaP, for young children, or Tdap, for older children and adults, vaccines.
 The “ap” portion of the name refers to acellular pertussis, meaning only certain parts of the pertussis bacteria are used as an antigen.
 This change was meant to reduce some of the very rare side effects of the DPT vaccine.
 However, there is some pretty strong evidence that the original vaccine had better long-term effectiveness.
 There probably was no need to change the vaccine.